 Investment accounts receivable pertains mainly to receivables from the sale of investments and dividends receivable on the Company's investments in subsidiaries and an associate.
 This also includes the amount provided by variable life funds to the Company to partially fund its loan facility.
-Interest rates of investment accounts receivable range from 6.00% to 9.25% and 6.00% to 10.00% in 2018 and 2017, respectively.
+Interest rates of investment accounts receivable range from 6.00% to 9.25% for both years 2019 and 2018.

 Installment contract receivables pertain to the outstanding receivable on foreclosed properties sold to third parties.
-The interest rate ranges from 12% to 21% and 5.00% to 12.00% in 2018 and 2017, respectively, with terms ranging from five to 15 years in both years.
+The interest rate ranges from 12.00% to 21.00% for both years 2019 and 2018 with terms ranging from 5 to 15 years in both years.

 Collateral loans are loans collectible in monthly amortizations over a period of one to five years, including interest of 3.00% to 21.00%, secured by a chattel mortgage.

 Advances to officers and employees are collected through payroll deductions or through expense liquidation.

-Total interest income earned from the Company's loans and other receivables amounted to P774.70 million in 2018 and P736.15 million in 2017, and is presented as part of Interest income presented under Investment Income account in the statements of comprehensive income (see Note 27).
+Total interest income earned from the Company's loans and other receivables amounted to P721.84 million in 2019 and P774.69 million in 2018, and is presented as part of Interest income presented under Investment Income account in the statements of comprehensive income (see Note 28).

-The carrying amount of loans and other receivables approximates its fair value as at December 31, 2018 and 2017.
+The carrying amount of loans and other receivables approximates its fair value as at December 31, 2019 and 2018.